ADO.NET is a data access technology from

 Microsoft .Net Framework, which provides communication between relational and non-relational systems through a common set of components.
 ADO.NET consists of a set of Objects that expose data

 access services to the .NET environment.
 ADO.NET is designed to be easy to use,

 and Visual Studio provides several

-wizards and other features that you can use to generate ADO.NET data
+wizards and other features that you can use to generate ADO.NET data access code.

 The two key components of ADO.NET are Data

 Providers and DataSet .
 The .Net

 for ADO.NET.
 They are the Microsoft SQL Server Data Provider , OLEDB Data Provider and ODBC Data